This cauliflower shrimp fried rice recipe is the next best thing to the original take-out recipe.

 - 3 eggs, beaten

-- ½ pound shrimp, thawed, peeled and deveined
+- ½ pound shrimp, thawed, peeled, and deveined

-- Add the frozen peas and carrots, stir, and cook to heat through for about 2 minutes.
-Move veggies to one side of the wok and add in beaten eggs.
-Cook eggs on one side of the pan, moving the mixture around as it cooks until cooked through.
-Add shrimp, and cook, for about 2 minutes until they've turned pink.
+- Add the frozen peas and carrots, stir, and cook for about 2 minutes, or until heated through.
+Move the veggies to one side of the wok and add in the whisked eggs.
+Cook the eggs on the empty side of the pan, stirring with a spatula until cooked through.
+Add the shrimp, and cook, for about 2 minutes until they've turned pink.

-- Add in riced cauliflower and stir to combine.
-Pour the Tamari sauce mixture over the top, making sure to distribute evenly throughout and cook for an additional 4 minutes, until cauliflower has softened but has an “al dente” texture.
+- Add in the riced cauliflower and stir to combine.
+Pour the tamari sauce mixture over the top, stir, and cook for an additional 4 minutes, until the cauliflower has softened but has an “al dente” texture.